 Apple announced the deprecation of the iOS Users’ Identifier for Advertisers (IDFA).
 This is the biggest change in the mobile app advertising ecosystem in the past 10 years.
-For some, IDFA change will be company crushing, while for others it will create a tremendous opportunity.
-This is part DEUX of our IDFA Armageddon round-up articles (Part I: In our first post, you’ll find quotes from 21 leaders in Mobile App Advertising.)
-If you’re trying to understand what the change means to your business, read IDFA Armageddon Part Deux.
-We have done the hard work rounding and summarizing key articles and quotes.
+For some, Apple’s IDFA change will be company-crushing, while for others it will create a tremendous opportunity.
+This is part DEUX of our IDFA Armageddon round-up articles (Part I: In our first post, you will find quotes from 21 leaders in Mobile App Advertising.)
+If you are trying to understand what the change means to your business, read IDFA Armageddon Part Deux.
+We have done the hard work rounding and summarizing key articles and quotes for you.

 - Facebook will not collect the identifier for advertisers (IDFA) on its own apps on iOS 14 devices but may revisit this decision as Apple offers more guidance.

 - The company will remind its users that they have a choice about how their information is used on Facebook and about its Off-Facebook Activity feature, which allows users to see a summary of the off-Facebook app and website activity businesses send to Facebook and disconnect it from their accounts.

 - For partners, Facebook will release an updated version of its Facebook SDK to support iOS 14, which will provide support for Apple’s SKAdNetwork API.
 To mitigate the impact of the efficacy of app install campaign measurement, Facebook is asking businesses to create a new ad account dedicated to running app install ad campaigns for iOS 14 users.